 “We see all the feedback, but we don't hear the problems and the challenges that they have,” says Hans.
 “I love going out there and, and inspiring them.”

 Interacting with frontline employees can also bolster the culture.
+This was a major theme at our recent Monetize!
+Digital Conference, all about the Frontline Revenue Revolution.

 “The culture is about winning new business and celebrating success,” says Hans.
 “Going out to the trenches and talking to them helps keep them excited.”